bahrus/xtal-element/README.md

 1. Creating a component meant to be highly reusable, leveraged in multiple frameworks / no frameworks, loading synchronously / asynchronously, bundled / not bundled, etc.
 2. Creating a local component only to be used in a specific way by one application or one component.

-If you want to skip over the ceremony needed for the first type of component, skip to [the low ceremony solutions](https://github.com/bahrus/xtal-element#private-low-ceremony-xtal-components).
+If you want to skip over the tender loving care needed for the first type of component, skip to [the low ceremony solution xtal component section](https://github.com/bahrus/xtal-element#private-low-ceremony-xtal-components).

-But addressing the first goal is important, and understanding what is underlying the low ceremony solutions, which builds on what's discussed below, can only help.
+But addressing the first goal is important, and understanding what underlies the low ceremony solutions, which builds on what's discussed below, can only help.

 ## Let's start from the very beginning